scicluna/aidm/README.md

 ## License
 AIDM is open-source and is licensed under the MIT License.

-For any further questions, you can reach out to the me directly.
+For any further questions, you can reach out to me directly.
 Happy coding!

 ## Other
 If you are interested in starting a new adventure, delete your player document in MongoDB